xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 This assertion is expressed using predicative logic, it is not an object in the same sense as $E$.

 In type theory, we record the properties we care about of objects in the objects themselves.
-For example, the "set" of even naturals would be realized as a type consisting of ordered pairs, where the first component is any even number, and the second one is the *proof* that it is a natural.
+For example, the "set" of even naturals would be realized as a type consisting of ordered pairs, where the first component is any even number, and the second one is the *proof* that it is even.
 This way, not only we obtain the object itself (all the even natural numbers), we also encode the definition of the object with it.
 As a result of this technique, and the existence of certain native constructions (such as the dependent types introduced by Martin-Löf), intuitionistic type theory does not need of predicative or even propositional logic.
 It just needs a formal language that allows us to introduce some syntactical rules and create new types when needed.